 What is the ACS ChemClub program?

 The ACS ChemClub is a high school chemistry club that provides students with a unique opportunity to experience chemistry beyond the classroom.
-There are over 500 clubs across the United States and abroad where students participate in after-school activities, get involved in community building, learn about chemistry careers, enjoy social events, and better understand how chemistry plays a role in our everyday lives.
+More than 500 clubs across the United States and abroad participate in after-school activities, get involved in community building, learn about chemistry careers, enjoy social events, and better understand how chemistry plays a role in our everyday lives.

-Students plan and enjoy a variety of chemistry-focused activities, including: inviting speakers, performing demonstrations for elementary school students, and helping to clean the environment through community projects!
+Students plan and enjoy a variety of chemistry-focused activities, including: performing demonstrations for elementary school students, helping clean the environment through community projects, and inviting speakers!

 How does ACS support your club?

 ACS supports chartered clubs with fun and useful resources for free!

 - Each club receives a handbook of information and resources for starting a club and conducting club activities.